Collisions of solitary waves in condensates beyond mean-field theory: Introduction

 Some early doubts were cast on these simple rules by a set of multi-soliton experiments (MSE), frequently commencing from explosively heated initial states.
 These indicated almost exclusively repulsive collisions \cite{strecker:brighsol,jila:solitons,Nguyen_modulinst}.
 However, a more controlled two-soliton experiment (TSE) shows collisions in apparent agreement with mean field theory \cite{Nguyen_solcoll_controlled,billam_NP}.
 While the MSE results could imply a robust creation of relative $\pi$ phases between all adjacent solitons \cite{stoof_solitons}, the creation of such a pattern cannot be accounted for by theory \cite{wuester:collsoll,brand_solitons,Salasnich_modinst}.
 Rather, studies beyond mean field theory reported dramatic modifications of soliton interactions by quantum effects \cite{wuester:collsoll,streltsov_frag}.

-Here we extend and consolidate \cite{wuester:collsoll,streltsov_frag}, by identifying the two essential physical mechanisms that dynamically invalidate mean field theory.
+Here we extend and consolidate the results of \cite{wuester:collsoll,streltsov_frag}, by identifying the two essential physical mechanisms that dynamically invalidate mean field theory.
 These are firstly phase diffusion \cite{lewenstein_phasediff} or loss of coherence between colliding solitons, and secondly atom transfer between solitons during a collision, akin to atom tunnelling in Bosonic-Josephon-Junction (BJJ) \cite{Albiez:oberthaler:BJJ}.
-The resultant picture consistently explains earlier experimental results.
+The resultant picture provides more consistency with earlier experimental results than mean field theory.

 We find that phase diffusion must lead to fragmentation of a train of solitons, which consequently exhibits more repulsive collision trajectories than it would otherwise.
 At zero temperature, the time scale for this fragmentation may be rather long, of the order of seconds.
 However, we show that fragmentation is significantly accelerated by thermal or uncondensed atoms, and thus can occur on ms time-scales for strongly heated condensates.